BastienFaure/jarvis/INSTALL.rst

     $ python -m pip install jarvis-pentest

+Sometimes, the version available on Pypi is somehow "far away" from the bleeding edge, and you may want to pull the last available version:

+    $ python -m pip install git+https://github.com/BastienFaure/jarvis

-This command will fetch the archive and its dependencies from the internet and install them.
+Theses commands will fetch the package and its dependencies from the internet and install them.

 If you've downloaded the tarball, unpack it, and execute::